damp11113/ProtoUAC/README.md

 ## Branches

-- `UAC-E`: Experimental encoder techniques
+- `UAC-E`: Efficiency encoder techniques
 - `UAC-LC`: Low-complexity encoder line

 These branches represent different codec approaches and are not intended